Tuesday, May 31

 6. Most Man-faced stink bugs are herbivores.
 They eat mostly plants, fruits, and trees.
 They may cause a lot of damage to crops and plants.

-7. Man-faced stink bugs can grow to a little over an inch long.
+7. Man-faced stink bugs can grow to over an inch long.

-Share a fact about the Man-faced stink bugs with us?
+Share a fact about the Man-faced stink bugs with our viewers in the comments.

 Get your free printable Man-faced stink bug coloring sheet here: